 Branch Out with Your Campaigns

 As anyone with a shred of online marketing experience can verify, the majority of efforts is concentrated on CPA advertising.
 That is perfectly reasonable, seeing as CPA delivers results for the most, time and finding CPA offers poses no troubles.
 Yet, any campaign manager or media buyer worth its salt knows that expanding efforts drives true growth.
-In that sense, SelfAdvertiser offers a number of ad formats.
+In that sense, SelfAdvertiser works with a CPM rate and offers a number of ad formats.
 From sponsored results on search pages, relevant contextual ads, pop ads or domain redirect, these are all the vehicles you can use on your way to success.

 Take domain redirect, for instance.
 A part of your target audience has a tendency to misspell a certain domain.
 Instead of going to, let’s say, Twitter, they end up going to Twittr.
 It happens to all of us.
 Still, it’s a silly way to lose visitors.
 With domain redirect in place, they will be redirected to your ad within a blink of an

 eye.
 This type of traffic, also known as “zero click” due to lack of clicks required to get to the original target, is considered among the top converting traffic there is.
 It’s simple - the bulk of the traffic is comprised of users who are actively searching for products similar to what you are offering, meaning they have high conversion intent.
 In addition, the look of the ad resembles that of a webpage, avoiding any intrusive or repelling elements to more ad-sensitive users.